EpiLink/EpiLink/docs/MaintainerGuide.md

 Role names that do not begin with a `_` are custom roles you define through [rules in rulebooks](Rulebooks.md).

-You do not have to specify all possible roles in the server role specification.
+?> You do not have to specify all the existing EpiLink roles in the server role specification.
 EpiLink will ignore any role that does not match, is not recognized, or is not defined.

 #### Discord embed configuration